Who We Are

 We also contract with the Caveland Marketing Association and the Cave Region to operate a Traveler Information Center in the Visitor Center at Mammoth Cave National Park where more than 500,000 people purchase cave tour tickets each year.

-We are funded with a 3% lodging tax that we use to promote the Horse Cave/Hart County area.
+We are funded with a 3% lodging tax in the county and a 3% restaurant tax in Horse Cave that we use to promote the Horse Cave/Hart County area.

-Executive Director Sandra T. Wilson is a graduate of Western Kentucky University with a Masters in Public Administration, a graduate of Southeast Tourism Marketing College with a Tourism Marketing Professional Certification, a former board member of the Kentucky Tourism Industry Association with Advanced Marketing Certification, president of the Caveland Marketing Association, and past president of the Kentucky Association of Convention and Visitors Bureaus.
+Executive Director Sandra T. Wilson is a graduate of Western Kentucky University with a Masters in Public Administration, a graduate of Southeast Tourism Marketing College with a Tourism Marketing Professional Certification, a former board member of the Kentucky Tourism Industry Association with Advanced Marketing Certification, president of the Caveland Marketing Association, and past president of the Kentucky Association of Convention and Visitors Bureau and a member of the Southeast Tourism Society Board of Directors.